xsltdev/xsltdev.com/docs/xslt/xsl-when.md

 ---
+title: when
-description: Used within an xsl choose element to indicate one of a number of choices
+description: xsl when - Used within an xsl choose element to indicate one of a number of choices
 ---

 # xsl:when